-- 1 cup of short grain rice (Bomba is a popular brand in Spain)
+- 1 cup of short grain rice (Arroz Bomba is what I use in Spain)

 - 1-2 wide slices of lemon rind